Going on Gluten-Free Diet for Seniors with Celiac Disease

 You should avoid all foods made from wheat, such as barley, rye, triticale, farina, graham flour, and drum.

 – Corn flour does not contain gluten, but you should be aware that corn flour can become contaminated with wheat flour during manufacturing and processing foods.

-– Substitute grains and foods presented in table 1 for wheat flour
+– Substitute grains and foods presented in Table 1 for wheat flour

 Read Food Labels: Hidden Gluten

 You may read the food labels without seeing the “gluten” word.
-But it is not sufficient since there may contain hidden gluten.
+But it is not sufficient since there may be hidden gluten.
 To avoid gluten, especially if you have severe celiac disease, prevent grain derivatives like einkorn, emmer, spelt, Kamut, wheat starch, wheat starch, wheat bran, wheat germ, cracked wheat, and hydrolyzed wheat protein.

 |Foods and grains people with celiac disease should and should not eat|